-During one of their peaks in power, the KKK unknowingly let a black man into their racist organization.
+During one of their peaks in power, the Ku Klux Klan unknowingly let a black man into their organization.
 Ron Stallworth, a Colorado police officer, didn’t realize it would be so easy to trick the group that so hated him.
 Maintaining his cover, though — that would take work.

 Ron Stallworth Gets Into Law Enforcemnt

 Ever since the Ku Klux Klan formed in 1865, the white supremacy group’s level of power has gone through waves.
 As a reaction to the Civil Rights Movement of the 1960s, the KKK in the 1970s had a strong following.
 They murdered civil rights workers and planted firebombs on school buses.
 There was the Greensboro massacre, where five protesters were killed by KKK members in North Carolina.